smita3117/demo-projects/README.md

 # 🚀 Demo Projects

-A centralized collection of demo projects, experiments, and proof-of-concept implementations across various AI and software domains.
+A centralized collection of demo projects, experiments, and proof-of-concept implementations across various AI and ML models.

 ---